GNOME/gtk/docs/reference/gtk/section-list-widget.md

 Views and listitems also support activation.
-Activation means that double clicking or pressing enter while inside a focused row will cause the view to emit and activation signal such as [`signal@Gtk.ListView::activate`].
+Activation means that double clicking or pressing enter while inside a focused row will cause the view to emit a signal such as [`signal@Gtk.ListView::activate`].
 This provides an easy way to set up lists, but can also be turned off on listitems if undesired.

 Both selections and activation are supported among other things via widget [actions](#actions-overview).
 This allows developers to add widgets to their lists that cause selections to change or to trigger activation via the [`iface@Gtk.Actionable`] interface.
 For a list of all supported actions see the relevant documentation.

 ## Behind the scenes

-While for short lists it is not a problem to instantiate widgets for every item in the model, once lists grow to thousands or millions of elements, this gets less feasible.
+While it is not a problem for short lists to instantiate widgets for every item in the model, once lists grow to thousands or millions of elements, this gets less feasible.
 Because of this, the views only create a limited amount of listitems and recycle them by binding them to new items.
 In general, views try